Firoz0006/ML_DataScience/README.md

-Machine Learning ana Data Science With Practical Codanics
+Machine Learning and Data Science With Practical Codanics